apecloud/kubeblocks/docs/user_docs/backup-and-restore/datafile-backup.md

 ---
-title: Data file backup and restore
+title: Datafile backup and restore
-description: How to back up and restore databses by data files
+description: How to back up databases by datafiles
-keywords: [backup and restore, data file]
+keywords: [backup and restore, datafile]
 sidebar_position: 3
-sidebar_label: Data file
+sidebar_label: Datafile
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Data file backup and restore
+# Datafile backup

 ## Before you start

 Prepare a cluster for testing the backup and restore function.
-The following insstructions uses MySQL as an example.
+The following instructions use MySQL as an example.

 1. Create a cluster.